Last updated 1 April 2022

 - authorised to act on behalf of an organisation designated by the Minister for Families, Community Services and Indigenous Affairs (s 10C(1)(b))

-- a Family Court counsellor and mediator
+- a Federal Circuit and Family Court of Australia (FCFCOA) counsellor and mediator

 Communications with a family dispute resolution practitioner are confidential (s 10H Family Law Act), though there are some exceptions to this, such as where consent is provided that disclosure is necessary: